p-zalejko/playground/jooq-spring-flyway-testcontainers/readme.md

-# Jooq code generation using testcontainers
+# Jooq code generation using Testcontainers and Flyway

 It's a solution inspired by the https://github.com/jOOQ/jOOQ/issues/6551#issuecomment-908494321 .
 It leverages:
 - `groovy-maven-plugin` for starting PostgreSQL using Testcontainers